ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 * Export -- Data from Azure Monitor can be imported into Excel or Power BI for further visualisation.
 * PowerShell -- PowerShell from a command line or using Azure Automation, can programmatically retrieve data for various use-cases.
 * Azure Monitor Logs API -- The native API, uses REST to retrieve log data from the workspace.
+* Azure Sentinel -- Azure Sentinel allows dashboarding, alerting, and analysis of the logs.

 Log Analytics is billed per gigabyte (GB) of data ingested and retained into the service.
 When ingesting into a SIEM, data retention periods can be shortened.

-Log Analytics is available in certain regions only.
-At the time of writing, these regions are Australia Southeast (Melbourne) and AU Central (Canberra CDC Fyshwick).

 Log Analytics Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Log Analytics Workspace | Deployed | The Log Analytics workspace will primarily be used to store log data for Intune managed workloads.
+Log Analytics Workspace | Deployed | The Log Analytics workspace will primarily be used to store log data for Microsoft Endpoint Manger managed workloads and Azure AD sign in logs.
 Pricing mode | Per GB | Log Analytics pricing is based on data consumed.
 Incurs Subscription Cost? | Yes | Log Analytics pricing is based on data consumed.
 Data Volume could be reduced to 90 days if the Agency has an existing SIEM for further custom log analysis.